Keyboard Offsite Rig for stage and studio sessions

 • I/O panel, MIDI & AC distribution

-• Moog Minitaur (analog sound source for huge Taurus pedal sounds)
+• Moog Minitaur (analog sound source for huge Taurus bass pedal sounds)

 • Rane SM82 (line level mixer, main keyboard to FOH)